 Clinical trials are research studies that allow advances in medicine, identify new treatments and ensure safe and effective care for patients.
-One of the great benefits of receiving cancer care at an academic health center like UF Health is patient access to advanced medical treatment and the latest in research, including access to clinical trials.
+One of the great benefits of receiving cancer care at an academic health center like UF Health is patient access to advanced medical treatment and the latest clinical trials.

 We welcome patients from referring physicians and are dedicated to providing clear, consistent communications between UF Health faculty and staff and the physicians and staff of referring practices.
 Our goal is to be your partner in patient care.
-To refer a patient, please call 352.273.8675.
+To learn more about clinical research trials or refer a patient, please call 352.273.8675.

 Understanding Clinical Trials